 ©2024 Daikin Applied, Minneapolis, MN.
 All rights reserved throughout the world.
 This document contains the most current product information as of this printing.
 Daikin Applied Americas Inc. has the right to change the information, design, and construction of the product represented within the document without prior notice.
 For the most up-to-date product information, please go to www.DaikinApplied.com.
-TM® MicroTech, SiteLine, RapidRestore, Trailblazer, and Daikin Applied are trademarks or registered trademarks of Daikin Applied Americas Inc. The

-TM® MicroTech, SiteLine, RapidRestore, Trailblazer, and Daikin Applied are trademarks or registered trademarks of Daikin Applied Americas Inc. The following are trademarks or registered trademarks of their respective companies: BACnet from American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc.; Modbus from Schneider Electric; and Windows from Microsoft Corporation.
+TM® Trailblazer, MicroTech, and Daikin Applied are trademarks or registered trademarks of Daikin Applied Americas Inc. The following are trademarks or registered trademarks of their respective companies: BACnet from American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc.; Echelon, LonWorks, LonMark, and LonTalk from Echelon Corporation; Modbus from Schneider Electric; and Windows from Microsoft Corporation.